 Furthermore, Dr. Henderson ensured NJCU tuition and fees would remain among the lowest of all public, four-year colleges and universities in New Jersey, and implemented the NJCU Debt-Free Promise Program to make a college education accessible and affordable — a program lauded by the state when initiating the Garden State Guarantee.

 Dr. Henderson has been named to the NJBIZ Education Power 50 index in each of its first three rankings (2019, 2020 and 2021), including a No. 7 position in 2019 and No. 8 in 2021.
-In February, 2021, Dr. Henderson was named to the 2021 ROI Influencers Power List for Higher Education by ROI-NJ for the third straight year since 2019, and in March, 2021, named to the 2021 ROI Influencers Women in Business Top 50 list.
+In February 2022, Dr. Henderson was named to the ROI Influencers Power List for Higher Education for the fourth consecutive year, an honor she also received in 2019, 2020 and 2021, and in March, 2021, named to the 2021 ROI Influencers Women in Business Top 50 list.

 Dr. Henderson is the past Vice-Chair of the influential NCAA Board of Governors and served as Chair of the NCAA Division III President’s Council in 2019-20 at the conclusion of a four-year term.
 In Summer 2021, she was named chair of the NCAA Board of Governors Committee to Promote Cultural Diversity and Equity, after previously serving on the NCAA Diversity and Inclusion Committee.